GallagherSecurity/cc-rest-docs/training/README.md

 `api/cardholders/123` in your database.
 The application must have `locahost` and `8904` in its configuration somewhere (how else could it make HTTP requests?), so when it comes to find that cardholder again, prepend `https://localhost:8904/` to the stored value.
-When your IT people change the server’s hostname or shift the service to another port, all you have to do is change your configuration.
+When your IT people change the server's hostname or shift the service to another port, all you have to do is change your configuration.
 Which you had to anyway.

 ## Do not build your own hrefs from IDs